Volpanic/AIForGamesAie/README.md

 #####  Visual Studio
 Open the project solution and running the project should compile the game successfully.
+M Can be held to view path information aswell as hitboxes.

 ### Controls
 Arrow keys for movement and menu navigation, Enter to select a menu option.